BiodataAnalysisGroup/CWL_HTS_pipelines/README.md

 ## Description
 Here, we established automated software pipelines for the asychronous analysis of Next-Generation Sequencing (NGS), single- and/or paired-end data from:

 - RNA-Seq
 - ChIP-Seq
 - Germline variant calling

 experiments by incorporating various software tools into functional workflows using the [Common Workflow Language](https://www.commonwl.org/) (CWL v1.0), an open standard for describing computational workflows for data-intensive science fields such as Bioinformatics ([Amstutz et al., 2016](https://doi.org/10.6084/m9.figshare.3115156.v2)).
-The pipelines are implemented as [CWL workflows](https://www.commonwl.org/v1.2/Workflow.html) and include a number of wrappers, in the form of [CWL Command Line tools](https://www.commonwl.org/v1.0/CommandLineTool.html), for various computational biology tools (Trimmomatic, HISAT2, BWA-MEM, samtools, etc.).
+The pipelines are implemented as [CWL Workflows](https://www.commonwl.org/v1.2/Workflow.html) and include a number of wrappers, in the form of [CWL CommandLineTools](https://www.commonwl.org/v1.0/CommandLineTool.html), for various computational biology tools (Trimmomatic, HISAT2, BWA-MEM, samtools, etc.).
 To resolve any issues regarding software dependencies and compatibility, the ability of CWL to support operations through Docker containers was utilized.
 Docker is a containerization platform that allows for packaging an application along with its dependencies and running it in a self-contained unit called a container ([Merkel, 2014](https://www.linuxjournal.com/content/docker-lightweight-linux-containers-consistent-development-and-deployment)).

 ## Setup